 - Save / Audit RFP Responses – Save finalized responses in a centralized location (i.e. answer library) and commit to regular content audits.

 Collaboration is the theme of any successful RFP response process.
 Even if you have a proposal manager running the show, you’ll walk away with a better strategy by bringing in more diversity from your team.
 Instead of one proposal manager typing this one-sheet up in a corner, call a meeting and have a focused brainstorming session.
 Invite a mixture of sales, marketing, customer success, executives, and subject matter experts (SMEs) to contribute to the process.

-Since an RFP represents a significant dollar value in revenue for your business, RFP response should be approached with a collaborative strategy.
+Since an RFP in business represents a significant dollar value in revenue, RFP response should be approached with a collaborative strategy.
 Having the right team in place makes a huge difference.
 If you have a process laid out without clarifying these roles, confusion will follow and things will slip through the cracks.

 Companies experience positive results when key individuals own RFP process steps.
 Responding to RFPs requires multiple people in different roles and departments who contribute diverse viewpoints and expertise.

 High-performing RFPs typically includes expert contributions from SMEs, salespeople, finance, legal, and IT.
 RFP responses are then reviewed and polished by bid writers, proposal managers, and marketing team members.
 Finally, approval comes from executive stakeholders.
 The idea is to produce compelling RFP responses that beat your competition.
 It truly takes a village working together to respond to RFPs effectively.

 Strengthen your RFP response process with RFP software